br-automation-com/mappVision-Demo/Logical/Libraries/McAxis/McAxis.typ

 		MasterValueSource : McValueSrcEnum; (*Defines the source of the position to be read*) MasterMaxVelocity : REAL; (*Maximum velocity of the master axis [measurement units of master/s]*) Jerk : REAL; (**)
 	END_STRUCT;

-	McDigCamSwSwitchesParType : STRUCT
-		TrackNumber : INT; (*TrackNumber is the reference to the track (not evaluated since the function block controls only one track/output)*)
-		FirstOnPosition : ARRAY[0..16] OF LREAL; (*Lower limit at which the switch is on [PLCopen units]*) LastOnPosition : ARRAY[0..16] OF LREAL; (*Upper limit at which the switch is on [PLCopen units]*) Period : REAL; (*Defines the period if a non-periodic master axis is being used or the function block period does not match the master axis period*)
-	END_STRUCT;

-	McDigCamSwOutputsParType : STRUCT
-		Axis : REFERENCE TO McAxisType; (*Reference to an axis on the drive where the plug-in module is connected*) VariableAddress : REFERENCE TO BOOL; (*Process variable where the cam switch output should be connected*) END_STRUCT;

-	McDigCamSwTrackOptParType : STRUCT
-		OnCompensation : TIME; (*Compensation time used to switch on the output earlier*) OffCompensation : TIME; (*Compensation time used to switch off the output earlier*) Hysteresis : REAL; (*Interval from the switching point (in the positive and negative direction) during which the output is not switched until the axis leaves this area.
-This prevents switching from taking place several times around the switching point.
-[PLCopen units]*)
-	END_STRUCT;

 END_TYPE